tektoncd/pipeline/docs/developers/README.md

   `/pvc/task_name/resource_name`.

-- If an input resource includes `from` condition then the `TaskRun` controller adds a step to copy from PVC to directory path `/pvc/previous_task/resource_name`.
+- If an input resource includes `from` condition then the `TaskRun` controller adds a step to copy from PVC directory path:
+  `/pvc/previous_task/resource_name`.

 Another alternatives is to use a GCS storage bucket to share the artifacts.
 This